OUR RESCUE

 Tehree & Hamish Gordon tendered and were successful in acquiring this property.

-What was known as the Australian Dingo Far.
+What was known as the Australian Dingo Farm.

 A considerable amount of work has subsequently occurred at this centre. is fast becoming a showplace that will ensure the integrity of breeding and conservation of Australia's native dog.